Kumbhakarn/LangChain-Agents-and-Workflows/README.md

-# LangChain Agents and Workflows 🚀
+# LangGraph Agents and Workflows 🚀

 A hands-on collection of projects demonstrating the power of the [LangChain](https://www.langchain.com/) framework to build AI-driven workflows and intelligent agents.
 This repository is a practical resource for learning, experimenting, and creating LLM-powered applications using LangChain.